ferenc-nemeth/maze-generation-algorithms/README.md

 ```
 make clean_output
 ```
-First one is the normal clean, the second one clears the output folder.
+First one is the normal clean, the second one cleans the output folder.

 ### References
 [1] [Jamis Buck (The Buckblog) - Aldous-Broder algorithm](https://weblog.jamisbuck.org/2011/1/17/maze-generation-aldous-broder-algorithm)<br>